Which Parts Of The Brain Affect Memory?

 The brain is extremely complex, and researchers are constantly learning more about how it functions.
-More and more studies are done every year trying to discover more information about how the brain works, particularly about memory.
-A lot is known, but still, more is left to be discovered.
+More and more studies are done every year trying to discover more information about how the brain works, particularly with memory.
+A lot is known, but still, much more is left to be discovered.

 Neurons, or nerve cells, are what most people call brain cells.
 Neurons are not like other cells.
 They do not divide, and if they die, they are not replaced.
-On average the human brain has over 100 billion neurons or brain cells.
+(This is why most memory loss is permanent.)
+On average the human brain has around 86 billion neurons or brain cells.

 These brain cells communicate with one another through synaptic connectors, sometimes referred to as synapses.
 There are over a trillion synapses in the brain that communicate information between neurons.
 With this complex system, it is estimated that humans have a memory capacity of anywhere between one and 1,000 terabytes worth of data.

 When you are encoding or retrieving information from your memory, the neurons work together through the synapses to allow the process.
 It is electrical as well as electrochemical, with chemicals like dopamine and serotonin having an impact on how the neurons communicate.